 Applies organizational, leadership and management skills in providing care to a group of patients in the intensive care, acute and ambulatory care settings.
 May be taken for a total of two (2) times for credit.
 Applies to Associate Degree.
-Transfer credit: CSU

 NS M11 - 1 Unit Nursing Skills Laboratory I